 Joining means realizing that many others do or say the same things you feel shameful about.

 For example, someone might tell you “Sometimes I can be so mean and vindictive with my partner.
 I just want to hurt them.”
 You can respond by saying, “I know!
 I totally want to take revenge too sometimes.
 And I also fantasize about terrible things happening to my partner.”
 Now the person doesn’t feel alone anymore in their vengeful thoughts.

 This generally lowers shame considerably – both for you and them.
 You no longer need to feel like you will be expelled from society, just for thinking something that others think all the time too.
 It’s completely human to have those thoughts and feelings.
 Many people have them.

-3) Shake Your Fist at the Lame Culture
+3) Shake Your Fist at this Lousy Culture

 Try this satisfying exercise: verbalize and literally shake your fist at a society that makes us feel like we have to be perfect and do everything right.